w3c/wai-intro-wcag/content/new-in-22.md

 ### Changes from WCAG 2.1 to WCAG 2.2

-The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **two exceptions**:
+The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **one exception**: 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
+More information is in the [WCAG 2 FAQ, 4.1.1 Parsing](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
-*  [2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA in WCAG 2.1 to Level A in WCAG 2.2.
-*  [4.1.1 Parsing](https://www.w3.org/TR/WCAG22/#parsing) is obsolete and removed from WCAG 2.2.
-More information is in the [WCAG 2 FAQ](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).

 The WCAG 2.2 Draft provides 9 additional success criteria from WCAG 2.1.
 They are included on this page.

 ### Changes to the 2.2 Draft

-_Note: A few more changes are in progress in April 2023.
-We will updated this section when they are approved and published._

-Changes from the September 2022 CR to the January 2023 CR include:
+Changes from the January 2022 CR to the May 2023 update <!-- CR --> include:

-* [2.5.8](https://www.w3.org/TR/WCAG22/#target-size-minimum) Target Size (Minimum): Changed the exception bullets for Spacing and Inline.
-Added a note about inline targets and line-height.
-* [3.2.6](https://www.w3.org/TR/WCAG22/#consistent-help) Consistent Help: Changed the first note.
+* @@ DO BELOW @@ 2.4.11 Focus Appearance &mdash; Moved to Level AAA.
+Edited to simplify and be more rigorous.
+* @@ DO BELOW @@Two exceptions in Target size have been modified:
+  * The phrase "or is in a bulleted or numbered list" has been removed from the Inline exception.
+  * The spacing exception was reworded to use a 24 CSS pixel diameter circle centered on the bounding box instead of a target offset.
+* 2.4.7 Focus Visible &mdash; Moved from Level A back to Level AA, as it is in WCAG 2.1.
-* [3.3.8](https://www.w3.org/TR/WCAG22/#accessible-authentication-no-exception) Accessible Authentication: Changed the first note.
+* 2.4.12 Focus Not Obscured (Minimum) &mdash; Changed the Notes.
-* [3.3.9](https://www.w3.org/TR/WCAG22/#redundant-entry) Accessible Authentication (No Exception): Renamed to Accessible Authentication (Enhanced).
+* 3.3.8 Understanding Accessible Authentication (Minimum) &mdash; Added "(Minimum)".
-* [4.1.1](https://www.w3.org/TR/WCAG22/#parsing) Parsing: Removed.
-Added note explaning why it is obsolete.
-More information is in the [WCAG 2 FAQ](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).

 Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#change-log).